karmab/kcli/docs/index.rst

       -  (for Ovirt/Rhv, this means >= 4.4).
       -  For Libvirt, support for fw_cfg in qemu (install qemu-kvm-ev on centos for instance).

+   -  On Openstack:

+      -  swift available on the install.
+      -  a flavor.
+You can create a dedicated one with ``openstack flavor create --id 6 --ram 32768 --vcpus 16 --disk 30 m1.openshift``
-   -  On Openstack, a port on target network mapped to a floating ip is needed.
+      -  a port on target network mapped to a floating ip.
 If not specified with api_ip and public_api_ip parameters, the second-to-last ip from the network will be used.

 -  For ipv6, you run the following sysctl ``net.ipv6.conf.all.accept_ra=2``